Peet's Coffee: History

-In 1966, Peet opened the first "Peet's Coffee, Tea & Spices" in Berkeley, California on Vine Street near the University of California, Berkeley campus.
+In 1966, Peet opened the first "Peet's Coffee, Tea & Spices" in Berkeley, California, on Vine Street near the University of California, Berkeley campus.
 It originally sold coffee beans, not cups of coffee.
 His coffee beans were hand-roasted in small batches.
 The company grew to four locations and became known as "Peet's Coffee and Tea."
-Peet wanted to bring better coffee to the American market and became known as "the godfather of gourmet coffee in the U.S." The original location at Vine and Walnut remains open.
-The second location of Peet's Coffee was in Menlo Park, CA.
+Peet wanted to bring better coffee to the American market and became known as "the grandfather of specialty coffee."
+The original location at Vine and Walnut remains open.
+The second location of Peet's Coffee was in Menlo Park, California.

 Peet sold his business to Sal Bonavita in 1979, but remained working with the company as a coffee buyer and consultant until 1983.
 In 1984, Jerry Baldwin, a Starbucks founder, bought Peet's four locations from Sal Bonavita.
 In 1987, Baldwin and his Starbucks co-investors sold Starbucks to focus on Peet's.
 Howard Schultz, Starbucks' new owner, entered into a four-year non-compete agreement in the Bay Area.

 In 2001, the company was incorporated as Peet's Coffee and Tea Company and had its initial public offering.
 The company was listed on the Nasdaq under the symbol PEET, and 3.3 million shares were sold at $8 a share.
 Shares climbed to $9.38 and the company raised $26.4 million.

 Peet's opened a roasting plant in Alameda in 2007.
-This new location replaced the former operations in Emeryville, California, and is the nation's first LEED Gold Certified roastery.
+This new location replaced the former operations in Emeryville, California.

 In 2012, employees at a Peet's location in Chicago formed Peet's Worker's Group to address concerns about compensation, irregular scheduling, sick leave, and working conditions which resulted in frequent wrist injuries.
 Three representatives from Peet's corporate visited their store, where they attributed workers' complaints to the performance of manager of that location, and declined to discuss further concerns except in one-on-one meetings.
 The group subsequently lost momentum, and the lead organizer was fired after clocking in late for the third time in one year.
 Remaining members of Peet's Worker's Group attributed her firing to a selective enforcement of the company's lateness policy.